-

 Does the 12% limit apply to territory amendments (adding/subtracting parcels), or does it only apply when a municipality is creating a new Tax Incremental District (TID)?

-The 12% value limit applies to new TID creations (except designated Environmental Remediation (ER) TIDs) and TID amendments adding parcels.
+The 12% limit applies to new TID creations (except designated Environmental Remediation (ER) TIDs) and TID amendments adding parcels.
 The value limit calculation is part of the required findings in the municipal resolution.
-The 12% value limitation does not apply when a municipality is subtracting parcels from a TID.
+The 12% value limit does not apply when a municipality is subtracting parcels from a TID.

 -